ordina-jworks/ordina-jworks.github.io/_posts/2018-09-15-docker-networking-with-weave.md

 <p>
     <img class="image" style="max-width:633px" alt="Weave install result" src="/img/2018-09-15-docker-networking-with-weave/final-result.png" />
 </p>
-As you can see from the screenshot we can access our frontend application through port 8080 ( which we exposed to the outside world with the docker run command).
+As you can see from the screenshot we can access our frontend application through port 8080 ( which we exposed to the outside world with the Docker run command).
 In this example I gave the name "john" which has no entry in our database so our rest-backend returned the standard hardcoded message "hello friend".
 <p>
     <img class="image" style="max-width:633px" alt="Weave install result" src="/img/2018-09-15-docker-networking-with-weave/final-result-2.png" />
 </p>
 In this example I gave the name "bas" as a parameter and we have a message in our database for this name so we got the message "hello master" as a result.<br />
-Since no docker ports are exposed to the outside world ( except for our frontend application so we may access it from our host) this is definitive proof that our go application is accessing our rest-backend application through the weave network.
+Since no Docker ports are exposed to the outside world ( except for our frontend application so we may access it from our host) this is definitive proof that our go application is accessing our rest-backend application through the weave network.
 Likewise, our rest-backend application is accessing our mydb container through the weave network as well.

 Oh, and by the way.
 You can run your containers on any host which is connected to our weave network.
 Cool, huh?